Mevrael/bunny/README.md

 * Become a contributor of a fast growing open source project
 * Share your ideas to the world
 * Help yourself and millions of developers around the world solving JavaScript fatigue and modern overendineered problem
-* Help building a tool which will provide a best user experience, performance, security, durability and load time for billions of the Internet users with smart usage of Computer's and Mobile device's resources usage
+* Help building a tool which will provide a best user experience, performance, security, durability and load time for billions of the Internet users with smart usage of Computer's and Mobile device's resources

 ## Browser support